YonatanSegura97/ShoppingAppMVVMUnitTest/README.md

 Generate your API_KEY in the site Pixabay api

-Search the archive gradle.properties and add your ApiKey from Pixabay
+Build proyect to create the archive gradle.properties and add your ApiKey from Pixabay

 ```gradle.properties
 API_KEY_PIXA_BAY = "YOUR_API_KEY"